Reporting and Disclosure

 - Complete the Free Application for Federal Student Aid (FAFSA).
 If you have already completed the FAFSA, you do not need to complete it again.
 If you have not yet completed the FAFSA, we recommend you complete the 2020-21 version.

 - Complete the CARES ACT Emergency Grant Application.
 The application is available in MyPack under the Financial Aid tile.
-Applications will soon exceed the availability of funds.
-While funding cannot be guaranteed, we will continue to accept your applications in the event that additional funding becomes available.

 - Enroll in direct deposit.
 Enroll, update or check your direct deposit enrollment by visiting the Student Accounts tile in MyPack Portal.